HamzahJavaid/Personal-Website/content/post/post0/index.md

 ---

-I use this post series to summarize my readings in the last week.
-I collect both news articles on present events and older articles I discovered during the last seven days.
+This is my personal reading list in which I collect and summarize the most interesting articles I have read during the last week.
+I save both news articles on present events and older articles.